 Attitude is important.
 When big firms are running large and lengthy matters, partners will keep an ear to the attitude of their own employed solicitors to counsel.
-While acknowledging that the work barristers are permitted to do is sometimes circumscribed, solicitors in big matters are likely to favour barristers who are happy within those parameters to do whatever needs doing.
+While acknowledging that the

 Smaller firms in particular will use junior juniors as cost effective representation in civil and criminal litigation in the Local and District courts.
 Often in commercial litigation, it will be more cost effective to have counsel involved from the outset.
 In turn, more junior solicitors learn from the experience, ultimately benefiting the client and all involved.